 2. Most Common Questions

 What questions did you have for attendees and speakers?
 What questions did they have for you?
 Show some vulnerability and talk about the questions everyone is asking.
 You may not have the answers and that is okay.
-But at least let your congregation people are thinking about these topics
+But at least let your congregation know that people are thinking about these topics

 3. Biggest Problems